claytonjones-401n16/seattle-javascript-401n16/class-29/lab/README.md

-# LAB - Routing and Component Composition
+# LAB - Application State with Redux

-Implement routing and composed components into the To Do Application.
+For this assignment, you will be starting the process of creating an e-Commerce storefront

 ## Before you begin